-- 16.2 The process for an Appeal is as follows: - the Appellant must, within 72 hours of the Original Tribunal delivering its decision give written notification to the TAICU of the Appellant's intention to Appeal (Notice of Intention to Appeal);

-- (b) as soon as practicable following receipt of the Notice of Intention to Appeal, the TAICU must determine the appropriate body to convene the Appeal.
-The following principles apply: - (i) In the case of the Original Tribunal being a tribunal convened by TA: the Appeal will be heard by a TA Appeal Tribunal; or - (ii) In the case of the Original Tribunal being any other tribunal: the Appeal will be heard by an appeal tribunal convened by, at the discretion of the TAICU, any higher ranking ATO to that of the ATO which established the Original Tribunal.
+- 16.2 The process for an Appeal is as follows: - the Appellant must, within 72 hours of the Original Tribunal delivering its decision give written notification to the TAICU of the Appellant's intention to Appeal (Notice of Intention to Appeal); - (b) as soon as practicable following receipt of the Notice of Intention to Appeal, the TAICU must determine the appropriate body to convene the Appeal.
+The following principles apply: - (i) In the case of the Original Tribunal being a tribunal convened by TA: the Appeal will be heard by the Appeals Division of the National Sports Tribunal (which is the Australian tribunal established by the National Sports Tribunal Act 2019 (Cth)) in accordance with the National Sports Tribunal's rules and procedures; - (ii) In the case of the Original Tribunal being any other tribunal: the Appeal will be heard by an appeal tribunal convened by, at the discretion of the TAICU, any higher ranking ATO to that of the ATO which established the Original Tribunal.